Richard Wagner: Return and resurgence (1862–1871)

-The political ban that had been placed on Wagner in Germany after he had fled Dresden was fully lifted in 1862.
+The political ban that had been placed on Wagner in the North German Confederation after he had fled Dresden was fully lifted in 1862.
 The composer settled in Biebrich, on the Rhine near Wiesbaden in Hesse.
 Here Minna visited him for the last time: they parted irrevocably, though Wagner continued to give financial support to her while she lived in Dresden until her death in 1866.

-In Biebrich, Wagner at last began work on Die Meistersinger von Nürnberg, his only mature comedy.
+In Biebrich, Wagner, at last, began work on Die Meistersinger von Nürnberg, his only mature comedy.
 Wagner wrote a first draft of the libretto in 1845, and he had resolved to develop it during a visit he had made to Venice with the Wesendoncks in 1860, where he was inspired by Titian's painting The Assumption of the Virgin.
 Throughout this period (1861–1864) Wagner sought to have Tristan und Isolde produced in Vienna.
 Despite many rehearsals, the opera remained unperformed, and gained a reputation as being "impossible" to sing, which added to Wagner's financial problems.